xyqfountain/Othello-Reversi-Env-for-Reinforcement-Learning/readme.md

 ![board in step 04](imgs/reversi_process/board_in_step_05.png)

 As you can see, with this environment, you have the naturalness of the pieces and the board.
 You can see the hint of possible positions for the next player (the red "+" sign).
 You have piece counters.
 It will make the ML model developing process more interesting than boring text symbols.

 In the following parts I will introduce how to build such a Reversi environment for your reinforcement learning algorithms.
-I build some RL agents with some very basic strategies and at least for now my agent is able to beat the random strategy at 80% probability.
+I build some RL agents with some very basic strategies.
+At least for now my agent is able to beat the random strategy at 80% probability.

 All these are just for fun!